redux-saga/saga-query/README.md

 - What happens when you want to reuse your business logic for another platform (e.g. a cli) and can't use `react`?

-If you've never needed to performance tune selector queries on the front-end, then this library might not be for you.
-If you just need to make some API requests with loading states and not much else, then those other libraries are probably a better fit for you.

-This library is intended for large scale, complex flow control applications that need full control over the data cache layer while setting good standards for using redux and a flexible middleware to handle all business logic.
+This library is built to support both small and large scale, complex flow control applications that need full control over the data cache layer while setting good standards for using redux and a flexible middleware to handle all business logic.